 In my designs, I enjoy exploring the geometric structures and patterns embedded at the core of all living forms.
-I apply this to wearable objects, to create delicate, simple, and reproducible jewelry pieces.
+I apply this to wearable objects, to create delicate, simple, and reproducible jewellery pieces.
 These explorations combine with my inspirations and my industrial design background and shape my designs.

-My jewelry pieces, affectionately called Geoms, are lovingly handcrafted, combining two-dimensional bead-work and three-dimensional beading, in silver and/or, glass bugle beads, threaded together with a nylon thread.
+My jewellery pieces, affectionately called Geoms, are lovingly handcrafted, combining two-dimensional bead-work and three-dimensional beading, in silver and/or, glass bugle beads, threaded together with a nylon thread.
 To this medium, I sometimes add Swarovski crystals, glass marbles, leather thread and silver chains.

 I also love to work on large-scale delicate and intricate handmade wearable contemporary pieces that are more theatrical.
 The humble glass bugle bead is an element that supports the exploration of geometrical patterns and structures.